+Wondering where to stay in Jimbaran Bay?
 Jimbaran is often misrepresented as an area with big resorts and not much else.
-Although there are some amazing hotels in Jimbaran, it really is so much more than this.
-The community itself is full of life.
+Although there are some amazing hotels in Jimbaran, it’s so much more than this.
 You may see traditional Balinese ceremonies in the streets, small local temples, traditional markets, and seafood markets.
-Although Jimbaran has some delicious eating experiences, it doesn’t have the number of restaurants that are in Seminyak and Canggu.
-But if you want some stunning hotel options, a local community, easy short trips to Uluwatu and beautiful beaches, then Jimbaran might just be the place for you.
-So where to stay in Jimbaran?
-Here’s our Jimbaran accommodation guide to help you choose.
+If you want some stunning hotel options, a local community, easy short trips to Uluwatu and beautiful beaches, then Jimbaran might just be the place for you.
+In our accommodation guide, you will find the best places to stay in Jimbaran, including our favourite luxury resorts, hotels, and villas, along with the best locations.

 - How Long To Stay?